Local path (ELC)

-Unlike the broader statewide eligibility pathway, which seeks to recognize top students from throughout the state, ELC draws qualified students from among the top 9 percent of each participating high school.
+Unlike the broader statewide eligibility pathway, which seeks to recognize top students from throughout the state, ELC draws qualified California resident students from among the top 9 percent of each participating high school.

 How students become ELC-eligible

-- Must attend an eligible, participating California high school.
+- Must be a California resident and attend an eligible, participating California high school.

 - History/Social Science — 1 year